mikewitk/lighthouse-web-notes/react.md

 !
 UNIQUE "KEY" PROP !

-When we are dealing with data that has unique IDs, we can add the id to the element using a **key** prop, and Reac will be satisfied.
+When we are dealing with data that has unique IDs, we can add the id to the element using a **key** prop, and React will be satisfied.
 It uses this information for performance purposes in its never-ending quest to do as few DOM updates as possible.

 ```javascript
 const emojiListItems = dataItem.emoji.map((emoji) => {